sbhattacharyay/covidTracker/README.md

 * Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE): https://github.com/CSSEGISandData/COVID-19

 **COVID-19 App Description**
 * The purpose of this app is to display active cases, confirmed cases, deaths, and recovered cases of COVID-19, and to illustrate inter-country variations in the trend of confirmed COVID-19 cases.
+We also highlight recent treatments and vaccines in development to treat or prevent COVID-19.
 The data for this app was scraped from the data sources listed above.

 **Author Contributions:**
 * *Shubhayu*: Coded the data scraping component of the code and assembled data into data frames